 According to the report, the staffers are accused of producing books that were deemed “problematic” or “dangerous.”

 RFA cited a member of the local judiciary as saying in a phone interview that the arrests were part of a government investigation into books that may be politically sensitive.
 The judiciary member said that Kashgar Publishing House was accused of publishing more than 600 books that fell into this category.
-The investigation focused on authors, editors, and those who authorized the publications, according to Radio Free Asia.
+The investigation focused on authors, editors, and those who authorized the publications.

 The arrests came amid China’s ongoing crackdown on the Uighurs, whom authorities have accused of having “politically incorrect” ideas or of being “two-faced,” according to RFA.
 Two-faced” is used by the authorities to describe those they see as openly supporting but secretly opposing government policy.